My 2 years living with cancer, what I learned from Steve Jobs

 Tomorrow I start day 1 of year 3 post-cancer surgery.
 I am going to continue to do my best to not forget those words and to live for what is truly important.
 You who are reading this may never get cancer, but you will die just like everybody else so I say live focusing on what is truly important.

-2 thoughts on “My 2 years with cancer and what I learned from Steve Jobs”
+2 thoughts on “My 2 years living with cancer, what I learned from Steve Jobs”

 1. I got it at 47.
 I’m now 55 it came just back and I’m undergoing Hormones and start Radiation next month.
 I got tested every 4 months the last 8 years and a few months ago they caught it at above 1.??
 So I strongly support testing unlike you most of us I have no idea we have cancer until it’s too late.
 For me I assume I should have been able to connect low urination pressure to a serious problem.
 I never thought it was a sign of cancer.
 I read your comment in the LA Times.